On 29 June 2012 new Director Penalty laws came into existence. The new laws mean a Director may be held personally liable for:

 Failure to comply leads to personal liability for the company’s tax debt.

 More Than 3 Months Past the Due Date

 If the ATO issues a Director Penalty Notice in circumstances where BAS and Superannuation lodgements have not been made within 3 months of the due date, the directors will not be allowed any period of grace and will be automatically personally liable as soon as the notice is issued for the unpaid PAYG and super debt of the company.

 This means there is no 21 day grace period and further, that a director will not be able to avoid personal liability for company debts by placing a company into liquidation or administration.
 In other words, the tax debt must be paid.

 In situations where lodgements have not been made does not mean the ATO is precluded from acting to hold a director personally liable for a company tax debt on the basis that it doesn’t know the amount involved.

 The ATO can issue estimates of what they believe may be the debt of a company and can then issue a Director Penalty Notice based on those estimates.

-Accordingly, if your company has outstanding returns more than 3 months past the due date for lodgment, and you believe you have a viable business, you must immediately bring all lodgments up to date (although this does not relieve your personal liability for the director penalty) and then consider appointing a Voluntary Administrator to restructure the company.
+Accordingly, if your company has outstanding returns more than 3 months past the due date for lodgement, and you believe you have a viable business, you must immediately bring all lodgements up to date (although this does not relieve your personal liability for the director penalty) and then consider appointing a Voluntary Administrator to restructure the company.

-Alternatively, if you business is not viable and you are unable to bring lodgments up to date, you must consider liquidating the company immediately and before the ATO issues a Director Penalty Notice.
+Alternatively, if you business is not viable and you are unable to bring lodgements up to date, you must consider liquidating the company immediately and before the ATO issues a Director Penalty Notice.